sambacha/fontParts/README.md

 *Volunteers needed.*

-### Build a base implementation.

-This will be a high-level implementation of the library that implements as many object methods as possible.
-The goal is to provide as many things "for free" to the subclasses.
-Anything that can be implemented entirely with the object API should be included.
-Anything that requires environment specific interaction must by handled by subclasses.
-This will be done in the API documentation developed in the first step.

-- Tal: build the first draft.

 #### Dependencies

 We need to be very careful about dependencies outside of the standard library.
 These are the required external dependencies:

 - fontTools: needed for lots of stuff.
 - fontMath: needed for the font math operations. (requires fontTools, ufoLib [for PointPen])

-### Build a reference implementation.

-This will be the replacement for NoneLab.
-It will be built on top of defcon.

-*Volunteers needed.*

 ### Other stuff.